taofeeksalas/Logistics-Analysis-Dashboard/README.md

 - **Diversify shipping partners** to reduce reliance on COSCO and improve delivery flexibility.
 - **Streamline fulfilment in the Central region** by reviewing warehouse operations and staffing.
 - **Prioritise inventory and stock control** for Binders and Paper to reduce backlog.
-- **Implement predictive alerts** for delayed SKUs and high-demand regions.

 ---